contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/03_documentation.md

 ## Download your documentation

-To generate the downloads for an API, open the API's **Overview**, click on the drop-down action button and select **Generate downloads**.
+To generate the downloads for an API, open the API's **Overview**, click on the drop-down cog button and select **Generate downloads**.

 ![Generate downloads](images/generate-downloads.jpg "Generate downloads")